CDonohoe-Designs/PiCam_BoxDetector/README.md

 sudo systemctl restart box-detector journalctl -u box-detector -f
 Troubleshooting
-“Device or resource busy” — stop the service before running the script manually:
+“Device or resource busy”
+Stop the service before running the script manually:

 bash
 Copy code
 sudo systemctl stop box-detector python3 scripts/box_stream.py
-500 on /video — use /video_raw to isolate camera/Flask; then check logs:
+500 on /video
+Open /video_raw to isolate camera/Flask.
+If raw works, tail logs:

 bash
 Copy code
 journalctl -u box-detector -n 80 --no-pager -l
+Guard the generator so per-frame hiccups don’t kill the stream.

 Port already in use

 bash
 Copy code
 sudo fuser -k 8000/tcp
-sudo systemctl restart box-detector markdown
+sudo systemctl restart box-detector yaml
 Copy code

+---

+### Next steps
+- Paste this into your repo’s `README.md` and commit.
+- Make sure `docs/images/01-11` exist with the exact names used above.
+- Refresh the repo homepage—images should appear inline.

+If you want, send me the very top of your current README and I’ll splice these figures in **exactly where you want them** (without changing other sections).
+::contentReference[oaicite:0]{index=0}